matsch845/iit_integrator/README.md

-# integrator
+# IIT-Integrator

-## general architecture
+## Import corporate-events-dump
-Step 0: we imported the crawl set of RB into elastic via incorporate-event-import.py
+1. Get the corporate-events-dump (RB dataset) as discussed in slack
+2. Run `python corporate-event-import` to import the dataset into elastic search

+## General Architecture and Functionality

-After that main.py retrieves our google news data and the RB data from elastic search and runs our matcher (integrator "matcher_strict")
+After importing the corporate-events-dump, main.py retrieves our google news data and the RB data from elastic search and runs our matcher (integrator "matcher_strict")

 The integrator works this way:
 1. It takes the information of RB crawl and finds the company in the string via regex. (depending on where the company is written)